coderefinery/manuals/broadcaster.rst

 * In zoom, right click on a participant without video and "Hide non-video participants".
 You may need three participants in order to do this: if you have fewer, join through a browser or something.

+* Make other instructors co-hosts in the Zoom so that they can share screen without the other person stopping.

 * Start recording / start streaming ~20-30 minutes in advance, with audio muted and on the title card scene.